enzo-project/enzo-dev/doc/manual/source/user_guide/RunningEnzo.rst

-example given here comes from a machine using a standard MPI implementation that is initiated by the 'mpirun' command, and implies the use of a single processors (the argument after the -np flag indicates the number of processors.
+example given here comes from a machine using a standard MPI implementation that is initiated by the 'mpirun' command, and implies the use of a single processors (the argument after the -np flag indicates the number of processors).

-Once again, the -d flag triggers a debug option that produces a substantial amount of output.
+The -d flag triggers a debug option that produces a substantial amount of output.
 See :ref:`Tutorials` for more detailed information on running simulations.
 You may also need to use ring (see :ref:`ExecutablesArgumentsOptions`) if you are using parallel I/O.